adrijshikhar/adrijshikhar/README.md

 ## Hi there 👋

-I am a 23-year-old final year student enrolled in Chemical Engineering at IIT Roorkee.
+Growing up I have been a nerd, with actual taped glasses.
 I developed a passion for development in my freshmen year and since then most of my time goes into reading and writing software.

 ![Adrij Github stats](https://github-readme-stats.vercel.app/api?username=adrijshikhar&count_private=true&show_icons=true&theme=github_dark)